Christ's Revelation of the Father

 Sermon; #1448; 69 minutes

-Richard Ritenbaugh, observing that Jesus Christ has been the most misunderstood Being who ever lived, cautions us that we could possibly come to share the same sort of misconceptions His own parents had.
+Jesus Christ has been the most misunderstood Being who ever lived, and we could possibly come to share the same sort of misconceptions His own parents had.
 Jesus' question in Luke 2:49, "Did you not know that I must be about My Father's business?" indicates that, at the early age of 12, Jesus knew the parameters of His mission.
 He realized from His earliest memory as a human being that He was more than a man and had existed with His Father from eternity.
 John 1:1-3 reveals Jesus Christ's pedigree as the Logos (or Spokesman), whose function was to declare or reveal the Father.
 God the Father was intimately involved in choosing His physical parents; yet, He left nothing to chance in His education, which consisted of continuous communication between Him and His Son.
 In John 14:10-11, Jesus proclaimed, "I do not speak on My Own authority but the Father in Me," implying that He and the Father had always been in each other's presence.
 The Father was in Him throughout His life, a relationship They seek to replicate in all of God's Children.
 When Christ cried out in agony the second the Father rejected Him because of our sins, He expressed the horror of losing His life-long link with His Father.
 Our faith rests on the indwelling of the Father and the Son.
 This special "bosom buddy" relationship Jesus, by teaching us about His Father, fervently desires as the ultimate destiny of God's Called-ones.

 The transcript for this audio message is not available yet.

 If you would like to be notified when this transcript is available, please enter your email address in the space below and click the button.